-The April Shower held in the ball room of the Inn, by courtesy of the management, on the afternoon and evening April 25, proved to be a veritable downpour.
-The fashion which always attracts a crowd, held both afternoon and ming, was surely a perfect joy, for tiny tots, young girls young matrons-75 in all-displayed the latest styles with early and abandon.
-There was an opportunity to have one's fortune told, home supplies were for sale, mah-jong sets were sold gifts, perfumes, hand-woven spreads, etc., were all for Waffles were served as refreshment!
-Evelyn Enola Rock made silhouettes right there in the improvised studio-silhouettes right the right there in the improvised studio-silhouettes right there in the right there is the right there in the right there is the right there in the right there is the right there is the right there is the ri ettes which resembled the subjects and were artistic and charm-
+The April Shower held in the ball room of the Inn, by the courtesy of the management, on the afternoon and evening of April 25, proved to be a veritable downpour.
+The fashion show which always attracts a crowd, held both afternoon and eve-ning, was surely a perfect joy, for tiny tots, young girls, and young matrons-75 in all-displayed the latest styles with ease and abandon.
+There was an opportunity to have one's fortune told, home supplies were for sale, mah-jong sets were sold, gifts, perfumes, hand-woven spreads, etc., were all for sale.
+Waffles were served as refreshment!
+Evelyn Enola Rockwell made silhouettes right there in the improvised studio-silhouettes which resembled the subjects and were artistic and charming

-All bills have not been paid and all money has not been received, but there will surely be \$1,000 or more turned on to the Community House building fund as a result of April Shower, which was conceived by Mrs. Charles H. Por and carried out by her and a large number of women ciated with her.
+All bills have not been paid and all money has not been received, but there will surely be \$1,000 or, more turned over to the Community House building fund as a result of the April Shower, which was conceived by Mrs. Charles H. Poore and carried out by her and a large number of women associated with her.